Coronavirus (COVID-19) Preparedness Information

 What do I do if I’ve been exposed to someone with a confirmed case of COVID-19?
 I want to be tested.

 If you have been exposed to someone with a confirmed case of COVID-19, you should self-monitor for fever or symptoms of respiratory illness for 14 days.
 If you begin to experience fever or symptoms of respiratory illness, and they are mild enough that you can manage them at home, you should remain at home in isolation.
 Fremont County Public Health has requested if you are in self-isolation please call 857-3677 or 856-6979 to talk to a public health nurse.
-For details about how to correctly perform home isolation, tips for managing your illness at home with family members, and guidance on when you can discontinue home isolation, please visit the CDC’s website (link to: https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html)
+For details about how to correctly perform home isolation, tips for managing your illness at home with family members, and guidance on when you can discontinue home isolation, please visit the CDC’s website (link to: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/testing.html#:~:text=If%20you%20do%20not%20have,more%20reliable%20negative%20test%20result.)

 If you are not experiencing symptoms, or you are experiencing mild symptoms you can manage at home in isolation, you do not need to seek medical care or testing.